-F-16 Minimum Criteria for Additional Compensation Beyond the Single Salary Schedule
+F-16 Minimum Criteria for Additional Compensation Beyond the Single Salary Schedule additional compensation to educational employees beyond that provided by the single salary schedule should meet the following minimum criteria:

 The NSEA believes that designing and implementing any new or additional educational employee compensation structure should be administered through a successful exchange process.
 The Association supports legislative incentives for local negotiated alternative salary systems.